manjumjn/tailwindify/CONTRIBUTING.md

 ## Pull requests

-**Please check with list of available components or `src/components` folder first before starting work on new component.**
+**Please check with list of available components or `src/components` folder first to see if there is any similar components with same design exists.**

 It's never a fun experience to have your pull request declined after investing a lot of time and effort.
-To avoid this from happening, we request that contributors create [an issue](https://github.com/manjumjn/tailwindify/issues) to first discuss if there is any component that already exists similar to the one you are going to build.

-If the component with **category exists** then you can create it as a variation of the same. **Eg: Alert VARIATION_NAME**
+To avoid this from happening, we request that contributors to first check if there is any component that already exists similar to the one you are going to build.
+If the same design can be improved then you can create PR by updating it.
+Further more you can create [an issue](https://github.com/manjumjn/tailwindify/issues) to discuss the same.

 ## Coding standards